Hopefully this helps and answers some of your questions.

 This depends on the season.
 If you are visiting during the off-season (Nov to Feb) your odds are fair.
 If you are visiting us in-season (Mar to Oct) your odds are tough.
-There are passenger limits so seats can sell out.
+There are daily passenger limits.
 Reservations are HIGHLY recommended year-round, especially during holidays.
 Please book a tour and hotel before traveling hundreds/thousands of miles to visit our area.

 Is the tour safe for children?